cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 As discussed in (#keygen), the IKM input to KeyGen MUST be infeasible to guess and MUST be kept secret.
-One possibility is to generate IKM from a trusted source of randonmess.
+One possibility is to generate IKM from a trusted source of randomness.
 Guidelines on constructing such a source are outside the scope of this document.